NileshJarad/android-knowledge-mesh/android/src/main/kotlin/android/activity.md

 >If you have two launcher Activities in your manifest When running the application, It will install two instances of the application(both instances behave the same).
 If you uninstall any one instance of the app, both instances will be uninstalled.

-2. What happens to the android when the device is rotated?
+2. What happens to the Activity when the device is rotated?
-> The android is destroyed and recreated by default.
+> The Activity is destroyed and recreated by default.
 This happens because rotation triggers a configuration change.
 >
 > onPause() → onStop() → onDestroy()
 >